NorESMhub/NorESM/doc/configurations/platforms.rst

 The run and archive directories are stored in /work/<user_name>/

-Before configring and compiling the model, add  this code
+Before configuring and compiling the model, add  this code

 ::